 Spring Creek Nature Trail offers an easy 1.2-mile hike along a mountain stream, through what was the Brook’s family farm, and is now part of The Pisgah National Forest.
 On your hike amongst the hardwoods and pine, you will find remnants of an old blacksmith’s shop, community school, home foundations, and family cemetery.
 This trail begins and ends at the Rocky Bluff Campground.
 Park at the entrance to the campground (off NC-209) and walk through the gate to the lower campground where you’ll find the sign for the trail entrance.
 Restroom facilities are open seasonally.

 Either a moderate 1.5-mile over, or a 2.5-mile hike around, Max Patch provide spectacular 360-degree long-range views from the grassy bald summit.
 A gravel road leads to the small parking area where you will find the trailhead.
 The Appalachian Trail (AT) crosses at Max Patch from Tennessee into North Carolina.
 Looking southwest you’ll have views of the Great Smoky Mountains and to the east the Black Mountains including Mount Mitchell (elevation 6,684ft) the highest peak in the United States east of the Mississippi River.
-Although it has become extremely popular with overnight campers in the last few years, it is less likely to be crowded during the winter months.
+Effective July 1, 2021 area is closed 1 hour after sunset until 1 hour before sunrise–no overnight camping.
 Take an extra layer of clothing as it is always 10-15 degrees colder and windier!
 Stay only on the open trails as some areas are blocked and being restored.
 There may be snow, ice, or mud so plan ahead and be prepared.
 NO restroom facilities.